 Difficult experiences like these create patterns of detachment in children.
-Such children may fail to develop lasting and satisfying relationships.
-They may have problems trusting people, intimate relationships may be difficult.
+Such children may go onto fail to develop lasting and satisfying relationships.
+They may have problems trusting people, for them, intimate relationships may be difficult.

 If these situations are ignored, then these children can develop complicated problems around trust and attachment.
 Left unchecked attachment disorders can lead to self-destructive behaviour.

 Attachment disorder is a term that developed out of John Bowlby‘s work on attachment theory.
 Attachment theory has proved popular and its ideas and influence have slipped into ordinary language.

 How do you develop new ways of managing these insecurities and anxieties so that you can take responsibility for them now?